ndekwe/buildingDockerImages/README.md

-# buildingDockerImages
+# Three ways to build Docker Images
-This repository holds files which has been used to describe three ways of building Docker images.
+This repository holds files which have been used to describe three ways of building Docker images.

 # The 3 ways are the following:
 1. Building Docker image with a normal build